-A PCAOB inspection is designed to assess the firm's compliance with PCAOB standards and rules, and other applicable regulatory and professional requirements in the firm's system of quality control and in the portions of audits selected for inspection.
+A PCAOB inspection is designed to assess the firm's compliance with PCAOB standards and rules, and other applicable regulatory and professional requirements in the firm's system of quality control and in the portions of audits selected for review.
 Inspections do not involve a review of all aspects of a firm's quality control system.
 Inspections also do not involve a review of all of the firm's audits, nor are they designed to identify every deficiency in the reviewed audits.
+Under the Sarbanes-Oxley Act and as explained in detail in Rule 4003 of the Board's rules, registered accounting firms that regularly provide audit reports for more than 100 issuers are inspected annually, while those that regularly provide audit reports for Rule 4003.